-4. Lay the top crust over the fruit (peel wax paper off of one side of dough, lay that side on top of fruit then peel off other side of wax paper), seal the edges with your fingers, and cut eight slits in the top to create vents.
-Brush the crust with egg white, and sprinkle with 1 tablespoon sugar.
+- Lay the top crust over the fruit and seal the edges with your fingers.
+Cut eight slits in the top to create vents.
+Brush the crust with egg wash and sprinkle with 1 tablespoon sugar.

-5. Place the pie on heated baking sheet and lower the oven temperature to 425 degrees.
-Bake until the top crust is golden, about 25 minutes.
-Rotate the baking sheet, reduce the oven temperature again to 375 degrees and continue to bake until juices are bubbling and crust is deep golden brown, 30 to 35 minutes longer.
-(If crust edges are getting to dark, protect them with aluminum foil).
-Transfer pie to a wire rack and cool before serving.
-The pie can be stored at room temperature, wrapped in foil, for two days.
+- Place the pie on the heated baking sheet and lower the oven temperature to 425°F. Bake until the top crust is golden, about 25 minutes.
+Rotate the baking sheet, reduce the oven temperature again to 375°F and continue to bake until juices are bubbling and crust is deep golden brown, 30 to 35 minutes longer.
+If crust edges are getting too dark, protect them with aluminum foil.